-- 5.9.1 The electric drives of boat winches shall comply with the requirements of 6.20, Part II "Life-Saving Appliances" of the RS Rules/E. - 5.9.2 The winch electric drive controls shall be provided with self-return to the "stop" position. - 5.9.3 A switch in power circuit of the electric motor shall be installed near the boat winch control station.
+- 5.9.1 The electric drives of boat winches shall comply with the requirements of 6.20, Part II "Life-Saving Appliances" of the Rules for the Equipment of Sea-Going Ships. - 5.9.2 The winch electric drive controls shall be provided with self-return to the "stop" position. - 5.9.3 A switch in power circuit of the electric motor shall be installed near the boat winch control station.